1. Purpose of policy

 2.3 In cases of student academic misconduct (e.g. plagiarism, cheating or collusion in coursework assessment), first refer to the Student Academic Integrity – Academic Policy and Student Academic Misconduct – Procedures.

-2.4 In cases of student research misconduct (e.g. misuse of data, unethical treatment of research subjects, plagiarism in research activities), first refer to the Research Misconduct - Governing Policy and Research Misconduct Allegations and Investigation - Procedures.
+2.4 In cases of student research misconduct (e.g. misuse of data, unethical treatment of research subjects, plagiarism in research activities), first refer to the Responsible Research Conduct – Governing Policy and Managing and Investigating Breaches of Responsible Research Conduct – Procedures.

 Please refer to the University’s Glossary of Terms for policies and procedures.
 Terms and definitions identified below are specific to these procedures and are critical to its effectiveness: